Ventis Pro 5 redesign

 I felt that the most important thing to keep in mind was flexibility and frictionless interaction.
 Gas monitors already pose a slight inconvenience for those who have to wear them for hours at a time in the field.
 At the very least, the operation of the device and conversion process should be absolutely seamless.

-In addition, I wanted to infuse a little more “whimsy” into the form, using a combination of playful curves and geometric details to give the object a delightful presence.
+I used a combination of playful curves and geometric details to give the object a delightful presence.

 The screen and buttons of the Ventis are now at the top, allowing for better visibility and more comfortable interaction.
-The panic button has also been relocated to the side to give it its own space.
+The panic button has also been relocated to the side to spatially distinguish it from the frequently used buttons.

-The pump attachment has been redesigned to contain its own battery, meaning it can attach to the Ventis without the need for removal of battery pack with a screwdriver.
-Additionally, the new design and placement of the pump allows the clip to remain attached as well.
+In my design, the pump attachment houses its own battery, meaning it can attach to the Ventis without the need for a screwdriver.
+Additionally, the new placement of the pump allows the clip to remain attached in both modes.

 The new conversion process can be completed in seconds.